 Equality Germany Same-Sex Marriage

-It was Monday evening when German Chancellor Angela Merkel for the first time did not say “no” anymore to equal marriage.
-During an interview with the Editor in Chief of the German magazine “Brigitte”, she said for the first time, that politicians will have to make a “decision of conscience”.
-But why did she changed her mind all of a sudden?
-She mentioned an invitation of a lesbian couple taking care of with 8 fosterlings.
+It was Monday evening when German Chancellor Angela Merkel, for the first time, did not say “no” anymore to equal marriage.
+During an interview with the Editor-in-Chief of the German magazine “Brigitte,” she said that politicians would have to make a “decision of conscience” for the first time.”
+But why did she change her mind all of a sudden?
+She mentioned an invitation of a lesbian couple taking care of eight fosterlings.
 Since the German youth welfare office has no problems with giving 8 children to a family of two women (and they are all well), how should it be possible to argue against a child’s well-being as a reason to refuse a same-sex couple the same rights as a straight couple.

 Current Situation in Europe & worldwide

-Steps to legalisation: Equality Germany Same-Sex Marriage
+Steps to legalization: Equality in Germany after legalizing Same-Sex Marriage

 More Equality Germany Same-sex Marriage:

-[/vc_column_text][vc_row_inner][vc_column_inner width=”1/2″][vc_column_text]Also, countries on other continents have legalized gay marriage, Canada in 2005 and the Unites States of America in 2015.
-Anyhow four South American countries, Taiwan as the only Asian country, South Africa as the only African country and New Zealand legalized same-sex marriage.
-Israel is the most advanced country in the Middle East with recognizing a same-sex marriage contracted in foreign countries.[/vc_column_text][vc_column_text]
+Also, countries on other continents have legalized gay marriage, Canada in 2005 and the United States of America in 2015.
+Anyhow, four South American countries, Taiwan as the only Asian country, South Africa as the only African country, and New Zealand legalized same-sex marriage.
+Israel is the most advanced country in the Middle East with recognizing a same-sex marriage contracted in foreign countries.